Wireless sensor network: Data logging

 Wireless sensor networks also are used for the collection of data for monitoring of environmental information.
 This can be as simple as monitoring the temperature in a fridge or the level of water in overflow tanks in nuclear power plants.
 The statistical information can then be used to show how systems have been working.
 The advantage of WSNs over conventional loggers is the "live" data feed that is possible.

 Water/waste water monitoring

 Monitoring the quality and level of water includes many activities such as checking the quality of underground or surface water and ensuring a country's water infrastructure for the benefit of both human and animal.
 It may be used to protect the wastage of water.

 Structural health monitoring

-Wireless sensor networks can be used to monitor the condition of civil infrastructure and related geo-physical processes close to real time, and over long periods through data logging, using appropriately interfaced sensors.
+WSN can be used to monitor the condition of civil infrastructure and related geo-physical processes close to real time, and over long periods through data logging, using appropriately interfaced sensors.